javier-cr/OMIS30/README.md

 # Deal or No Deal
 ## Created by Chris, Javi, Lily, and Tanner.
-## cmartin, jramirez, lrodgersmasamori, tsuard
+## usernames: cmartin, jramirez, lrodgersmasamori, tsuard